 However, nowadays they do appear to be getting their fair share of negative feedback and that sometimes happens over a period of time.

 The company, in this case, PrizeRebel seem to become complacent and lose focus on where the business is going and just need to address this and get back on track.

 That said, this is not something we would recommend especially if you really do want to know how to earn decent money which these sites, unfortunately, do not allow you to do.

 Remember, some people make these sites their life and I seriously wouldn’t advise that you let yourself get into that routine.

 These survey sites are OK for earning a few bucks but you certainly aren’t going to be earning the big bucks, that is for sure.

-Everybody tends to head for the survey sites me included a few years back now but I needed to find a better way and a way where I could leave my current career and spend time on my own merit.
+Everybody tends to head for the survey sites including me a few years back now, but I needed to find a better way and a way where I could leave my current career and spend time on my own merit.

 You can too!